Non degeneracy of blow-up solutions of non-quantized singular Liouville-type equations and the convexity of the mean field entropy of the Onsager vortex model with singular sources: Mean field theory of the vortex model with singular sources

 \begin{rem} According to standard conventions {\rm(}\cite{caglioti-2}{\rm)} the physical free energy functional should be $-\rho^{-1}\mathcal{F}_{\rho}(\omega)$ and the free energy thus would take the form $-\rho^{-1}f(\rho)$.
 As mentioned above, $\rho=-\frac{1}{\kappa T_{\rm stat}}$ where $\kappa$ is the Boltzmann constant and $T_{\rm stat}$ the statistical temperature.

-Actually, in this mean field model, the flow of positive vorticity $\omega$ is interacting with $N+1$ sinks of vorticities $\beta/\rho$, $\alpha_j/\rho$ respectively.
-This particular formulation has the advantage that the Euler-Lagrange equations take the form \eqref{r-equ-flat}, whose solutions are widely used to describe vortex equilibria of stationary Euler equations in vorticity form, see \cite{CCKW}, \cite{TuY} and references quoted therein.
+Actually, in this mean field model, the flow of positive vorticity $\omega$ is interacting with $N+1$ fixed vortices whose total vorticities are $4\pi|\beta|/\rho$, $-4\pi\alpha_j/\rho$ respectively.
+This particular formulation has the advantage that the Euler-Lagrange equations take the form \eqref{r-equ-flat}, whose solutions are widely used to describe vortex equilibria of stationary Euler equations in vorticity form, see \cite{CCKW,TuY} and references quoted therein.